Shana12345/ChristianWeb/Projecto.md

 <a name="spr1"></a>
 ## Trello Board (Sprint)
 Each entry represents a sprint.
-Each sprint was roughly 4 days, however each need to be met.
+Each sprint was roughly 4 days, however each needed to be met.

 ![Sprint](/images/sprint.PNG)